turbot/guardrails-docs/docs/getting-started/getting-started-aws/prepare-account/index.md

 ## Step 3: Create the stack

 Open a new tab and login to your AWS account.
-Navigate to the Cloudformation service and create a stack with new resources.
+Navigate to the CloudFormation service and create a stack with new resources.

 <p><img alt="create-stack" src=" /images/docs/guardrails/getting-started/getting-started-aws/prepare-account/create-stack.png"/></p>